Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation: Linearized operators at and adapted function spaces

 \subsubsection{Equivariant Sobolev spaces}

 Perhaps a natural starting point is to consider equivariant Sobolev spaces.
 Let $m\geq0$.
-Given an $m$-equivariant function $f$, we will often identify it with its \emph{radial part} $g:\bbR_{+}\to\bbC$, i.e. $f(x)=g(r)e^{im\theta}$, under the usual polar coordinates relation $x_{1}+ix_{2}=re^{i\theta}$.
+Given an $m$-equivariant function $f$ (see \eqref{eq:def-equivariance} for the definition), we will often identify it with its \emph{radial part} $g:\bbR_{+}\to\bbC$, i.e. $f(x)=g(r)e^{im\theta}$, under the usual polar coordinates relation $x_{1}+ix_{2}=re^{i\theta}$.
 We often consider $g$ as an $m$-equivariant function, i.e. we say that $g$ belongs to some $m$-equivariant function space if its $m$-equivariant extension belongs to that.

 For $s\geq0$, we denote by $H_{m}^{s}$ the set of $m$-equivariant $H^{s}(\bbR^{2})$ functions.
-The set of $m$-equivariant Schwartz functions is denoted by $\mathcal{S}_{m}$.
+The set of $m$-equivariant Schwartz functions is denoted by $\calS_{m}$.
 The $H_{m}^{s}$-norm and $\dot{H}_{m}^{s}$-norm mean the usual $H^{s}(\bbR^{2})$-norm and $\dot{H}^{s}(\bbR^{2})$-norm, but the subscript $m$ indicates the equivariance index.
 When $0\leq k\leq m$, we have \emph{generalized Hardy's inequality} \cite[Lemma A.7]{KimKwon2019arXiv}:

 In addition, when $m\geq1$ and $k=1$, we have the \emph{Hardy-Sobolev inequality} \cite[Lemma A.6]{KimKwon2019arXiv}: